TheCee/origami-framework/README.md

 Violations of this license may result in takedown requests, DMCA actions, or other remedies.
 To request permission for derivative or commercial use, open a GitHub Discussion.
 [GitHub Discussions](https://github.com/TheCee/origami-framework/discussions)

+## Transparency Note: Current vs Aspirational Features

+This repository reflects an evolving framework Origami-S1 â€” designed to support symbolic reasoning in GPT-native contexts.

+To ensure clarity:

+### Fully Supported (as of current release)
+- Constraint  Pattern  Synthesis reasoning flow
+- F/I/P tagging (Fact / Inference / Interpretation)
+- Manual logic tracing and audit trail outputs
+- Public spec with DOI (Zenodo)

+### In Progress / Aspirational
+- Full YAML + Markdown modular export pipeline
+- Real-time logic scoring / gating system
+- GUI-based fold visualizer
+- Lightweight plugin-free orchestration

+These features are core to the **vision** of Origami-S1 and are part of the public roadmap but not all are implemented in this repo yet.

+This note is added to maintain full transparency and invite open collaboration.

+If you spot anything unclear or overstated, please open an issue or suggest an edit.
+I'm committed to evolving this in the open.

+ TheCee